briand-hub/toresp32/README.md

 ## Development status

-* 08/21 Proxy working through Tor for HTTP GET requests!
+* 08/21 Proxy working through Tor for HTTP/HTTPS requests!
 * 07/2021 With updated [library](https://www.github.com/briand-hub/LibBriandIDF) and small modifications now this project can work both on ESP32 and Linux systems (see details below)
 * 07/2021 Working with multiple circuits (managed asynchronously): connection, hostname resolution
 * 05/2021 Switching to IDF Framework completed and obtained the first working circuit!